 Bush Fire Risk Mitigation and Resilience Grants Programme

-This funding programme assists public land managers / owners to undertake bush fire mitigation works, to provide access for fire fighting, and to support projects that increase the resilience of NSW communities to bush fire.
-The funding is available to supplement resources of public land managers/owners to enable additional works to be implemented.
+This funding programme assists public land managers / owners to undertake bush fire mitigation works, to provide access for fire fighting, and to deliver projects that increase the resilience of NSW communities to bush fire.
+The funding is available to supplement resources of public land managers/owners and enable additional works to be implemented.

-Local Councils, State Government Agencies and Forestry Corporation are all eligible to apply for grant under this programme.
-Applications must be made via the NSW RFS online Grant Funding Portal https://funding.rfs.nsw.gov.au.
+Local Councils, State Government Agencies and Forestry Corporation of NSW are all eligible to apply for grants under this programme.
+Applications must be made via the NSW RFS Grant Funding Portal https://funding.rfs.nsw.gov.au.

 The Application Guide provides an overview of the Bush Fire Risk Mitigation and Resilience Programme along with information that will assist with the preparation and submission of applications.
-Checklists are available detailing the key requirements for applications for:
+Checklists are available detailing the key requirements for applications:

 Brigade Mitigation Support Programme

 This funding programme supports NSW RFS Brigades in carrying out hazard reduction burning activities across the State.
-Funding is available to increase hazard reduction burning activities conducted by NSW RFS Brigades.
-Funding applications for this programme are prepared through the NSW RFS District Office, and are submitted by a NSW RFS Manager (or above) via the NSW RFS online Grant Funding Portal https://funding.rfs.nsw.gov.au.
+Applications for funding through this programme are prepared by the NSW RFS District Office, and are submitted by a NSW RFS Manager (or above) via the NSW RFS Grant Funding Portal https://funding.rfs.nsw.gov.au.

 The Application Guide provides an overview of the Brigade Mitigation Support Programme along with information that will assist with the preparation and submission of applications.

 For more information on applying for grants funding please see the Application Guide.
-You can contact the Grants and Coordination Programmes via email Bushfiregrantprogrammes@rfs.nsw.gov.au or via phone on 02 8741 5493.
+You can contact Grants and Coordination Programmes via email Bushfiregrantprogrammes@rfs.nsw.gov.au or phone on 02 8741 5493.